Need Help?

 Walking on Tile Roofs

-It is also recommended to stay away from hips or valleys to avoid breaking cut tiles that would be more difficult to replace.
-The exception to this would be in situations where the hips and ridges are bedded in mortar or foam, in which case, they may be preferred walking paths.
-Valleys may also be access paths if the tiles are cut away from the center of the valley wide enough to allow foot traffic on the metal valley flashing.
+• Avoid walking on hips or valleys to prevent breaking harder-to-replace cut tiles.
+However, if hips and ridges are set in mortar or foam, they may be safer walking paths.
+Valleys can also be accessed if tiles are cut back far enough from the center to allow walking on the metal flashing.

 See the proper article here Walking on tile roofs